-Tier 1 SEL Strategies I will facilitate the creation of our Shared Agreements that respects and celebrates each student's race, ability, Shared language, and gender in the following way(s): Agreements Choose classrooms themes that celebrate diversity Celebrate similarities and differences with artistic assignments/projects Facilitated conversations about stereotypes and biases Verbally and physically (project based) share what makes each of us special Shared agreements will be created early in the school year as a collaborative effort between instructor and students I will display our Agreements in the following locations: Various bulletin locations within the classroom attached to room S 138.
+Tier 1 SEL Strategies Shared I will facilitate the creation of our Shared Agreements that respects and celebrates each student's race, ability, Agreements language, and gender in the following way(s): Choose classrooms themes that celebrate diversity Celebrate similarities and differences with artistic assignments/projects Facilitated conversations about stereotypes and biases Verbally and physically (project based) share what makes each of us special Shared agreements will be created early in the school year as a collaborative effort between instructor and students I will display our Agreements in the following locations: Various bulletin locations within the classroom attached to room S 138.
 My plan for ongoing feedback through year on their effectiveness is: Re-visit for class "norms."
-This will be an ongoing theme and conversation throughout the year.
-I will cultivate culturally sustaining relationships with students by: Student's Perspective & Creating and sustaining a welcoming and affirming environment Needs Commit to understanding the role of culture in education Practice mutual respect for qualities and experiences that are different from one's own
+This will be an ongoing theme and conversation throughout the year. 'tudont's I will cultivate culturally custaining relationshing with students by: Student's Perspective & I will cultivate culturally sustaining relationships with students by: Creating and sustaining a welcoming and affirming environment Veeds Creating and sustaining a welcoming and animing environment Commit to understanding the role of culture in education radice mutual respect for quanties and experiences that are amerent non-one sowin - Practice mutual respect for qualities and experiences that are different from one's own

-Families can communicate what they know of their student's needs with me in the following ways: - email: cengstrom@pps.net - phone: 503-916-5140 - request meeting (times of availability may vary before/after school) Empowering Students I will celebrate student successes in the following ways: - Informal presentation - Formal presentation - Beginning of class "shout-outs" - Advertisement/acknowledgement on classroom bulletin board I will solicit student feedback on my pedagogy, policies and practices by: - Classroom open discussion - email - Suggestion box When class agreements aren't maintained (i.e. behavior) by a student I will approach it in the following ways: - Student warning and reminder - One on one conference with student - Parent/guardian communication - Counselor/Administration communication
+Families can communicate what they know of their student's needs with me in the following ways: email: cengstrom@pps.net phone: 503-916-5140 request meeting (times of availability may vary before/after school) Empowering Students I will celebrate student successes in the following ways: Informal presentation Formal presentation Beginning of class "shout-outs" Advertisement/acknowledgement on classroom bulletin board I will solicit student feedback on my pedagogy, policies and practices by: Classroom open discussion email Suggestion box When class agreements aren't maintained (i.e. behavior) by a student I will approach it in the following ways: Student warning and reminder One on one conference with student Parent/guardian communication Counselor communication